gubaojian/Kite/README.md

 ###Introduction

 Kite is an Simple Android View Layout Extension Framework.
-Give you powerful view layouting via json layout parameter; which makes layouting view simple and easily. all you need is two step
+Give you powerful view layouting via json parameter; which makes layouting view simple and easily. all you need is two step

-1, add json layout parameters with math expression to android:contentDescription or android:tag attribute.
+1, add json parameters with math expression to android:contentDescription or android:tag attribute.

     <View
         android:id="@+id/view"